 Nicholas Baer earned his PhD in Film & Media from UC Berkeley in 2015, with a Designated Emphasis in Critical Theory.
 Currently, he is Assistant Professor of Film Studies in the Department of Arts, Culture, and Media at the University of Groningen in the Netherlands.
 Before moving to the Netherlands, he was Collegiate Assistant Professor in the Humanities and Harper-Schmidt Fellow in the Society of Fellows at the University of Chicago.

-In his forthcoming monograph, Baer places films of the Weimar Republic in conversation with the “crisis of historicism” that was widely diagnosed by German intellectuals in the interwar period.
+In his forthcoming monograph, Historical Turns: Weimar Cinema and the Crisis of Historicism, Baer places films of the Weimar Republic in conversation with the “crisis of historicism” that was widely diagnosed by German intellectuals in the interwar period.
 The project challenges the historicist tenets of New Film History and expands the field of Film and Philosophy, probing the nexus between cinema and historical-philosophical inquiry.
 Baer’s research has been supported through yearlong fellowships from the Fulbright Program, German Academic Exchange Service (DAAD), and Leo Baeck Institute / Studienstiftung des deutschen Volkes.
-His work on the project was also recognized with the Karsten Witte Prize for best article in film studies.
+His work on the project was also recognized with the 2015 Karsten Witte Prize for best article in film studies.